Dundee City East

 Dundee City East (Gaelic: Baile Dhùn Dè an Ear) is a burgh constituency of the Scottish Parliament covering part of the Dundee City council area.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of ten constituencies in the North East Scotland electoral region, which elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was created for the 2011 Scottish Parliament election, and largely replaced the previous seat of Dundee East.
-Since creation it has been held by Shona Robison of the Scottish National Party; Robison had previously served as the member for Dundee East since the 2003 Scottish Parliament election.
+It has been held by Stephen Gethins of the Scottish National Party since the 2026 Scottish Parliament election.

 Electoral region

 The other nine constituencies of the North East Scotland region are: Aberdeen Central, Aberdeen Donside, Aberdeen Deeside and North Kincardine, Aberdeenshire East, Aberdeenshire West, Angus North and Mearns, Angus South, Banffshire and Buchan Coast and Dundee City West.
 The region covers all of the Aberdeen City council area, the Aberdeenshire council area, the Angus council area, the Dundee City council area and part of the Moray council area.